ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 ## Credits

 * **Conn & qwertymodo** - For their incredible work on the original project "A Link to the Past DX" which was used as a base with their permission, and additionally, for their bugfixes past the initial release and their permission to also use the source code of theirs for this GitHub repository.
+* **Zarby89 & Jared Brian** - For their work on [ZScream](https://github.com/Zarby89/ZScreamDungeon), which has far outdone Hyrule Magic for Zelda 3 hacking in a full open-source project, and without having to worry about your ROM getting corrupted all of the sudden.
 * **SCD** - For his uncensoring and localization changes contribution, to bring back portions of the game previously removed in the Japanese-US conversion.
 * **PuzzleDude** - For his 24 item menu and additional hacks (keep Shovel and Flute fix)
 * **Kasuto** - For his Zelda 3 Max Consumables Fix Hack